 You are entitled to be told what part of the law allows us to use the information about you.
 In our case we use Article 6(1)(e) of the General Data Protection Regulation.
-This means that it is necessary for us to collect, use and store your information in order to perform ‘a task carried out in the public interest.’
+This means that it is necessary for us to collect, use and store your information ‘for the performance of a task carried out in the public interest.’

 4. Will we share the information collected about you with anyone?

-It depends on what you have asked us to help with.
-In order to help address your issue we may need to share some or all of the information we have about you with other relevant government departments or agencies, or with local authorities; or with one or more of the elected members of the Memorial Commission (this may be via the members’ personal email accounts); or occasionally we may need to share your information with private companies contracted to carry out necessary work on the Ministry’s behalf.
+It depends on what you have contacted us about in relation to the Memorial Commission’s work.
+In order to help address your issue we may need to share some or all of the information we have about you with other relevant government departments and agencies, or with relevant local authorities – e.g. Royal Borough of Kensington and Chelsea.

-If we have to share information that we have about you with anyone we will only give them what they need in order to assist you or to comply with our legal responsibilities.
+If we have to share information that we have about you with anyone we will only give them what they need in order to assist you, provide a service you have requested, or to comply with our legal responsibilities.
 Where possible we will try to remove the details that might identify you personally, unless doing this would make it difficult for you to access the services you have requested.